JonnyBGod/grunt-push-release/README.md

 >> Pushed to origin
 ````

 Sometimes you want to run another task between bumping the version and commiting, for instance generate changelog.
-You can use `bump-only` and `bump-commit` to achieve that:
+You can use `push-only` and `push-commit` to achieve that:

 ```bash
 $ grunt push-only:minor